yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 |2|Based on the high-level skeleton, use LLM to iron out the details for model, context, entities, and aggregation behaviors.|**LLM**, **Program Manager**, **Tech Lead**|
 |3|Iterate the above until the architectural design of the software or application is in a desirable shape.|**LLM**, **Program Manager**, **Tech Lead**|
 |4|Choose one or multiple interchangeable format to describe the detailed specifications finalized in the above steps, which can then be applied across multiple domain-specific components.|**Tech Lead**|

+Finding and applying the ubiquitous language is still a collective efforts of multiple teams but hopefully with the progression of the AI technologies the whole process can be made much simpler than before.

 # References